COOK1EK1W1/gridmas-tree/docs/index.md

   - toc
 ---

-# GRIDmas Tree - Web
+# GRIDmas Tree
+The GRIDmas Tree is a fully programmable christmas tree with 1000 RGB LEDs.
+Each LED has a 3D coordinate and can be individually addressed which allows you to create patterns or animations which run in 3D space.

-This is a project based on Standup Maths' 500 LED christmas tree.
-[Watch his video here](https://www.youtube.com/watch?v=TvlpIojusBE)
+The GRIDmas Tree was originally based on Standup Maths' 500 LED christmas tree.
+[Watch his video here](https://www.youtube.com/watch?v=TvlpIojusBE).
+This project builds upon this foundation with a fully featured API and web-editor to allow for easy modification and testing of patterns.

 ![Ciaran](https://avatars.githubusercontent.com/u/61564769?v=4){ loading=lazy align=left }